aragon/taiko-contracts/TEST_TREE.md

 ├── Given The proposal is not created
 │   ├── When calling getProposal being uncreated
 │   │   └── It should return empty values
-│   ├── When calling canApprove and approve being uncreated │   │   ├── It canApprove should return false (when currently listed and self appointed) │   │   ├── It approve should revert (when currently listed and self appointed) │   │   ├── It canApprove should return false (when currently listed, appointing someone else now) │   │   ├── It approve should revert (when currently listed, appointing someone else now) │   │   ├── It canApprove should return false (when appointed by a listed signer) │   │   ├── It approve should revert (when appointed by a listed signer) │   │   ├── It canApprove should return false (when currently unlisted and unappointed) │   │   └── It approve should revert (when currently unlisted and unappointed) │   ├── When calling hasApproved being uncreated
+│   ├── When calling canApprove or approve being uncreated │   │   ├── It canApprove should return false (when listed and self appointed) │   │   ├── It approve should revert (when listed and self appointed) │   │   ├── It canApprove should return false (when listed, appointing someone else now) │   │   ├── It approve should revert (when listed, appointing someone else now) │   │   ├── It canApprove should return false (when appointed by a listed signer) │   │   ├── It approve should revert (when appointed by a listed signer) │   │   ├── It canApprove should return false (when unlisted and unappointed) │   │   └── It approve should revert (when unlisted and unappointed) │   ├── When calling hasApproved being uncreated
 │   │   └── It hasApproved should always return false
-│   └── When calling canExecute and execute being uncreated │       ├── It canExecute should return false (when currently listed and self appointed) │       ├── It execute should revert (when currently listed and self appointed) │       ├── It canExecute should return false (when currently listed, appointing someone else now) │       ├── It execute should revert (when currently listed, appointing someone else now) │       ├── It canExecute should return false (when appointed by a listed signer) │       ├── It execute should revert (when appointed by a listed signer) │       ├── It canExecute should return false (when currently unlisted and unappointed) │       └── It execute should revert (when currently unlisted and unappointed) ├── Given The proposal is open
+│   └── When calling canExecute or execute being uncreated │       ├── It canExecute should return false (when listed and self appointed) │       ├── It execute should revert (when listed and self appointed) │       ├── It canExecute should return false (when listed, appointing someone else now) │       ├── It execute should revert (when listed, appointing someone else now) │       ├── It canExecute should return false (when appointed by a listed signer) │       ├── It execute should revert (when appointed by a listed signer) │       ├── It canExecute should return false (when unlisted and unappointed) │       └── It execute should revert (when unlisted and unappointed) ├── Given The proposal is open
 │   ├── When calling getProposal being open
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve being open │   │   ├── It canApprove should return true (when listed on creation, self appointed now) │   │   ├── It approve should work (when listed on creation, self appointed now) │   │   ├── It approve should emit an event (when listed on creation, self appointed now)
+│   ├── When calling canApprove or approve being open │   │   ├── It canApprove should return true (when listed on creation, self appointed now) │   │   ├── It approve should work (when listed on creation, self appointed now) │   │   ├── It approve should emit an event (when listed on creation, self appointed now)